 This is something I can’t stress enough.

-I know it’s not always possible but it’s especially important when you’re writing under stress.
+I know it’s not always possible but it’s especially important when you’re writing under pressure.

 If you can wrap your head around this or if you have ever written something when you were stressed and tired, then you KNOW what I’m talking about.